tomstafford/psy6422/docs/007-coding.md

 Part of this is knowing how programming people talk about stuff so you can search effectively for solutions.

-If you get an error message, copy and paste it into your search
+If you get an error message, copy and paste it into your search.

 If you are really stuck, just trying to descibe you problem is a good way of indentifying exactly what you want to do, and why you can't.
-When you've described your problem full - see this [How to make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) - you can ask a friend or post it to a forum
+When you've described your problem full - see this [How to make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) - you can ask a friend or post it to a forum.

 If you're on this module you can post it to Slack on the r-coding channel, or if not try seeking out R groups in your city or institution.
 Shout out to [Rladies](https://rladies.org/)

 ### More

 * [Program better, for fun and for profit](https://inattentionalcoffee.wordpress.com/2017/01/13/program-better-for-fun-and-for-profit/)
+* [Prime Hints For Running A Data Project In R](https://kkulma.github.io/2018-03-18-Prime-Hints-for-Running-a-data-project-in-R/)
+* Software Carpentry: [Best Practices for Writing R Code](https://swcarpentry.github.io/r-novice-inflammation/06-best-practices-R/)
+* Nice R code: [bad habits](https://nicercode.github.io/intro/bad-habits.html)
+* Barnes, N. (2010).
+[Publish your computer code: it is good enough](https://www.nature.com/articles/467753a).
+Nature, 467(7317), 753-753.
 * Axelrod, V. (2014).
 [Minimizing bugs in cognitive neuroscience programming](https://www.frontiersin.org/articles/10.3389/fpsyg.2014.01435/full).
 Frontiers in psychology, 5, 1435.
 * Wilson, G., Aruliah, D. A., Brown, C. T., Hong, N. P. C., Davis, M., Guy, R. T., ... & Waugh, B. (2014).
 [Best practices for scientific computing](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745).
 PLoS biology] 12(1), e1001745.
-* [Prime Hints For Running A Data Project In R](https://kkulma.github.io/2018-03-18-Prime-Hints-for-Running-a-data-project-in-R/)
-* Software Carpentry: [Best Practices for Writing R Code](https://swcarpentry.github.io/r-novice-inflammation/06-best-practices-R/)
-* Nice R code: [bad habits](https://nicercode.github.io/intro/bad-habits.html)
-* Barnes, N. (2010).
-[Publish your computer code: it is good enough](https://www.nature.com/articles/467753a).
-Nature, 467(7317), 753-753.